-Synthesis and structural features of the curcumin: A multitargeted component of Turmeric
+Synthesis and structural features of curcumin: A multitargeted component of turmeric

 Abstract

-Curcumin can act as an antioxidant agent by reducing the induction of reactive oxygen species (ROS).
-Important role of turmeric has been investigated as an antispasmodic nature to reduce menstrual cramping.
-Multi-parametric features of curcumin are leading to various biological importance of curcumin is becoming the site of attraction for many researchers.
-The presence of labile hydrogens, 1,3- diketo and its tautomeric form, α,β-unsaturated linker portion, and aromatic system are important in carrying out various reactions during biological pathways.
-Curcumin which has multifaceted properties attracted us to investigate the chemistry behind its actions.
-Literature has provided a limited collection of data that clarified the importance of each substituent towards various biological activities.
-Extensive research is still required to fully explore and understand the underlying chemistry and therapeutic potential of these medicinally important entities.
+Curcumin can act as an antioxidant agent by reducing the production of reactive oxygen species (ROS).
+The important role of turmeric has been investigated as an antispasmodic to reduce menstrual cramping.
+The multiparametric features of curcumin lead to its various biological importance and are becoming a site of attraction for many researchers.
+The presence of labile hydrogens, 1,3- diketo groups and their tautomeric forms, α,β-unsaturated linker portions, and aromatic systems are important in various reactions during biological pathways.
+Curcumin, which has multiple properties, prompted us to investigate the chemistry behind its actions.
+The literature has provided a limited collection of data that clarify the importance of each substituent for various biological activities.
+Extensive research is still needed to fully explore and understand the underlying chemistry and therapeutic potential of these medicinally important entities.

-Keywords: Therapeutic potential, Curcumin, reactive oxygen species, medicinal properties
+Keywords: Therapeutic potential, curcumin, reactive oxygen species, medicinal properties

 Introduction

-Ayurveda is the most ancient platform which brought turmeric in the form of its medicinal properties.
-“Turmeric” is the universal herbal medicine since ancient time with a broad variety of pharmacological actions.
-The name turmeric is drawn from the Latin word ‘terra merita’, which means “meritorious earth” referring to the color of land turmeric that resembles a mineral dye.1-2 It is one of the inexpensive spices, which is still used in the rituals of the Hindu religion, and in food industries as a coloring agent, and food preservative.
-Moreover, it has also been used extensively by Indian brides, and young girls for healthy and glowing skin color in the form of natural face masks, etc.1-5 Turmeric milk along with some other herbs is commonly used to cure the common cold, cough, and fever, and to relieve pain during such processes.
-In the treatment of many different health circumstances, turmeric is a natural wonder, which is establishing numerous health benefits.
-The main benefits of turmeric have been discussed as a natural antiseptic, antiviral, antibacterial, and anti-inflammatory agent.2, 6-8 Narsi, H. et al., have demonstrated the role of turmeric (mainly curcumin) as an anti-carcinogenic agent which inhibited carcinogenesis mainly at angiogenesis and tumor promotion stages.
-Several studies have revealed that it has also inhibited cell proliferation and tumor growth in colon and prostate cancer.3, 9-12 Turmeric has also affected inflammation by inhibiting the reactive oxygen species (ROS) and NF-kB pathways.
-It suppress the pro- inflammatory mediators such as interleukin-1 (IL-1), IL-1β, IL-6, IL-8, IL-17, IL-27, tumor necrosis factor-α (TNF-α) etc. Apart from this property, it has shown inhibitory action for cyclooxygenase-2 (COX-2) and lipoxygenase (LOX) enzymes.4- 5, 13-14 Further, it has also been observed that curcumin can act as an antioxidant agent by reducing the induction of reactive oxygen species (ROS).
-Narsi, H. et al., have revealed the prevention of hemoglobin from oxidation.3, 9, 15 Turmeric rhizome, its juice, and dry powder are a rich source of iron which is useful for the treatment of anemia.
-D Bhowmik et al., have illustrated that turmeric is helpful in intestinal problems especially diarrhea and other digestive disorders.
-Apart from this, curcumin is useful in reducing cholesterol levels and inhibiting the
+Ayurveda is the most ancient platform that produces turmeric in the form of its medicinal properties.
+“Turmeric” has been a universal herbal medicine since ancient times, with a broad variety of pharmacological actions.
+The name turmeric is drawn from the Latin word ‘terra merita’, which means “meritorious earth”, referring to the color of land turmeric that resembles a mineral dye.1-2 It is an inexpensive spice that is still used in the rituals of the Hindu religion and in the food industry as a coloring agent and food preservative.
+Moreover, it has also been used extensively by Indian brides and young girls for healthy and glowing skin color in the form of natural face masks.1-5 Turmeric milk, along with other herbs, is commonly used to cure the common cold, cough, and fever and to relieve pain during such processes.
+In the treatment of many different health circumstances, turmeric is a natural wonder that has numerous health benefits.
+The main benefits of turmeric as a natural antiseptic, antiviral, antibacterial, and anti-inflammatory agent have been discussed.2, 6-8 Narsi, H. et al. demonstrated the role of turmeric (mainly curcumin) as an anticarcinogenic agent that inhibits carcinogenesis, mainly at the angiogenesis and tumor promotion stages.
+Several studies have revealed that it also inhibits cell proliferation and tumor growth in colon and prostate cancer.3, 9-12 Turmeric also affects inflammation by inhibiting the reactive oxygen species (ROS) and NF-kB pathways.
+It suppresses proinflammatory mediators such as interleukin-1 (IL-1), IL-1β, IL-6, IL-8, IL-17, IL-27, and tumor necrosis factor-α (TNF-α).
+In addition to this property, it inhibits cyclooxygenase-2 (COX-2) and lipoxygenase (LOX) enzymes.4- 5, 13-14 Furthermore, curcumin can act as an antioxidant agent by reducing the production of reactive oxygen species (ROS).
+Narsi, H. et al. reported the prevention of hemoglobin oxidation.3, 9, 15 The turmeric rhizome, its juice, and dry powder are rich sources of iron, which is useful for the treatment of anemia.
+D Bhowmik et al. reported that turmeric is helpful in treating intestinal problems, especially diarrhea and other digestive disorders.
+In addition, curcumin is useful for reducing cholesterol levels and inhibiting